Křivoklát: Etymology

 The initial name of Křivoklát was Krivoplát.
 It was derived from Czech words křivý plát (i.e. 'crooked plate') and probably referred to the non-flat terrain where the castle was founded.
 In the 14th century, the name was distorted to Křivoklát.

 Geography

 Křivoklát is located about 12 km southeast of Rakovník and 32 km west of Prague.
 It lies in the Křivoklát Highlands.
 The highest point is at 419 m above sea level.
 The market town is situated in the meander of the Berounka River at its confluence with the stream Rakovnický potok, which flows west of Křivoklát below the castle.
 The entire municipal territory lies within the Křivoklátsko Landscape Protected Area.

 History

 The castle was founded at the beginning of the 11th century.
-Between the 14th and 15th centuries, the first cottages appeared below the castle and the hamlet became known as Budy.
+In the 14th and 15th centuries, the first cottages appeared below the castle and the hamlet became known as Budy.
 Nearby hamlet Čamrdoves grew up, and during the 17th and 18th centuries they became one village.
-In 1886 the hamlets Budy, Amalín, Čamrdoves, and Častonice created a single administrative unit, the municipality of Křivoklát.
+In 1886 the hamlets of Budy, Amalín, Čamrdoves and Častonice created a single administrative unit – the municipality of Křivoklát.
 In 1896, the municipality was promoted to a market town.